jeremytammik/tbc/a/1435_sign_acad_bim_uk.md

 the [Online Revit 2017 Help](http://help.autodesk.com/view/RVT/2017/ENU) &gt;
 Developers &gt; Revit API Developers Guide &gt; Introduction &gt; Add-In Integration &gt; Digitally Signing Your Revit Add-in.

-It was just updated just now and will hopefully resolve all your questions.
+It was updated just now and will hopefully resolve all your questions.

 #### <a name="3"></a>BIM 2 in the UK